account-tech/docs/move-framework/concepts/user.md

 # User

-The User object is a key-only object indexing the accounts a user is following or is member of.
+The User object is a key-only object that indexes the accounts a user is following or is a member of.
 There can be only one User object per address.

 ```rust
 public struct User has key {